-Evaluation of funded SNAP-Ed intervention processes and outcomes are an important responsibility of each MFF Partner and is an excellent tool to showcase the successes of your program and communicate the value of your work.
-Good evaluation is credible, well-planned, and well-executed.
-Each component of SNAP-Ed programming (e.g., nutrition education in schools, nutrition education for adults, physical activity promotion, PSE interventions) should be evaluated to assess the effectiveness of your funded interventions in achieving the SMART objectives approved in your proposal.
+Evaluation of funded SNAP-Ed programs and interventions is an important responsibility of each MFF SNAP-Ed Partner.
+Effective evaluations are valid, well-planned, and well-executed.
+Each component of SNAP-Ed programming (e.g., nutrition education, physical activity promotion, PSE change interventions, etc.) should have both process and outcome evaluations to measure the relevant local feedback on and ultimate effectiveness of funded interventions.
+Remember that behavioral interventions in communities are challenging and sound feedback to inform improvement is critical to achieving intended outcomes.